mcgidoug/drum-machine/readme.md

 # Usage

-1. Clown or download as zip.
+1. Clone or download as zip.
 2. Open html file in live server.
 3. Click pads to sequence drum sounds.
 4. Hit play.